KungFur1/OmegaPoint-implementation/app/JWT_auth/README.md

 You do not need to handle these errors, these errors are integrated with fastapi and will return an HTTPException to the user automaticaly (The front-end will then ask the user to re-login).
 But the point of this section is: **do not use `authorization_wrapper` in endpoints that don't need authorization**, because the users who haven't logged in won't be able to access those endpoints.

-## Modules Overview (for developers who will be working on this folder)
+## Modules Overview (for developers who will be working on this package)

 ### `authentication.py`
 This module is responsible for handling user authentication.
 It provides functionality for password hashing and verification.